ArcaneNova/annadata-backend/CORS-CONFIG.md

 ### Vercel Deployment (vercel.json)

-For Vercel deployments, CORS headers are also configured in `vercel.json`:
+For Vercel deployments, CORS headers are configured in `vercel.json`:

 ```json
 {